Wedding Expenses Brides Should Never Pay For

 A Large Bridal Party

 Hoopla!
 Events says you can feel free to skip the printed programs for your ceremony.
-“I can't remember the countless number of times that I've seen ceremony programs go to waste!
-A majority of them get tossed after all is said and done, although I do save a few for the couple to have as a personal memento.
-It's much more important for guests to be in the moment then glancing down at their program to see what's next.
-Do yourself the favor and skip on the programs and put that money you're saving elsewhere in the budget!”
+“I can’t remember the countless number of times that I’ve seen ceremony programs go to waste!
+A majority of them get tossed after all is said and done.
+It’s more important for guests to be present than glancing down at their program to see what’s next.
+Do yourself the favor and skip on the programs and put that money you’re saving elsewhere in the budget!”

 Gold Leaf Event Design and Production suggests using chalkboards in place of printed programs.
-Lepenn Designs agrees, saying, “Instead of paying to print a program for each of your guests limit it to one per couple/family.
-Or opt to have one large poster printed with your ceremony wording for guests to see once they enter your ceremony area.”
+Lepenn Designs agrees.
+“Instead of paying to print a program for each of your guests limit it to one per couple/family.
+Or opt to have one large sign with ceremony wording for guests to see as they enter your ceremony area.”

 Rush Fees and Overtime

 “When it comes to wedding planning, time is money.
-So, we encourage our couples to communicate their needs as thoroughly as possible to their wedding vendors in advance, and they should request a list of the key deadlines they need to meet with each vendor throughout the wedding planning process.
-This will help a couple avoid paying “rush fees” or “overtime” fees to vendors because they waited until the last minute (or too late) to make a decision.” – Howerton+Wooten Events
+We encourage our couples to communicate their needs as thoroughly as possible to their wedding vendors in advance.
+They should also request a list of key deadlines from each vendor throughout the wedding planning process.
+This helps avoid paying “rush fees” or “overtime” fees to vendors because they waited until the last minute (or too late) to make a decision.” – Howerton+Wooten Events

 Anything That Doesn’t Matter to YOU